 Yeasts have also pointed to our future.
 The first nonbacterial organism to have its genome fully sequenced was Saccharomyces cerevisiae, the yeast that’s used to make bread, beer, and wine.
 Geneticists accomplished this feat in 1996, a full 10 years before the same technology cracked the human genome.

 And then there’s nutritional yeast — also of the Saccharomyces cerevisiae clan — affectionately referred to as “nooch.”
-I know quite a few people who view it as at least as important as beer, wine, and bread — if not more so.
+I know quite a few people who think it’s just as important as beer, wine, and bread — if not more so.
 And that’s because nutritional yeast has the ability to impart a delicious, nutty-cheesy flavor to plant-based dishes.

 The History of Nutritional Yeast